What is Microsoft Exchange Server?

 Microsoft Exchange Server is Microsoft's email, calendaring, contact, scheduling and collaboration platform.
-It is deployed on the Windows Server operating system (OS) for business use.
+It's deployed on the Windows Server operating system (OS) for business use.
 Microsoft designed Exchange Server to give users access to the messaging platform from mobile devices, desktops and web-based systems.
 Telephony capabilities in Exchange Server support voice messages.

 Exchange users collaborate through calendar and document sharing.
 Storage and security features in the platform let organizations archive content, perform searches and execute compliance tasks.
-Exchange Server has evolved over time, and it is now a foundational component of Office 365 as a software as a service (SaaS) offering in the Microsoft cloud with Microsoft acting as the service provider.
+Exchange Server has evolved over time, and it is now a foundational component of Microsoft 365 as a software as a service (SaaS) offering in the Microsoft cloud with Microsoft acting as the service provider.

 How does Exchange Server work?

 Exchange Server relies on a central server that configures users' accounts.
 Organizations can opt to maintain their own Exchange server or have Microsoft manage it through a cloud-based Microsoft 365 account.

 Exchange Server uses Exchange ActiveSync to sync email, calendar and other Outlook data between end-user clients and the central server, one of its most important functions.
 However, organizations can also choose to manage their email using Internet Message Access Protocol (IMAP), which, like ActiveSync, syncs email between clients and server, or Post Office Protocol 3, which downloads email from the server without maintaining synchronization between devices.

 Exchange users access and interact with messages through an email client.
 Microsoft Outlook is the most common client.
 Exchange Server 2019 also supports the following: